-Old Sayings are a Part of Our Heritage
+Old Sayings Are a Part of Our Heritage

 Having broken down fences or livestock on the loose was a bad reflection on a farmer.
 Not only did it indicate he was lazy or incapable of maintaining his farm, but also of looking after his livestock.